-Forests and mountain ecosystems can play an important role in reducing natural hazards and risks in the Alpine Space, as they are able to protect against avalanches, torrents, landslides or rock-fall.
-However, few strategies or policy concepts have been developed on how to integrate forests and ecosystem services in risk governance.
-Therefore, GreenRisk4ALPs developed an ecosystem-based concept to support risk governance regarding natural hazards and climate impacts by focusing on forests as affordable and long-term risk solution.
-The project partners developed new tools and recommendations for practitioners and policy makers to contribute to a sustainable and safe Alpine risk management.
+Mountain forest ecosystems have a key role for reducing natural hazard risks in the Alpine Space.
+They can protect against snow avalanches, landslides, rockfall or torrential hazards; however, few strategies or policy concepts have been developed on how to integrate forests and the ecosystem services they provide in risk governance.
+Therefore, GreenRisk4ALPs developed methods and decision support tools to foster an ecosystem-based integrated risk management of natural hazards and climate change impacts by focusing on protective forests as effective, cost-efficient, and long-term risk mitigation measure.
+The 12 project partner institutions from five Alpine Space countries developed new tools and methods as well as recommendations for practitioners and policy makers to contribute to a sustainable Alpine risk management.

 - 2014 – 2020

 - Enhance the protection, the conservation and the ecological connectivity of Alpine Space ecosystems

 - Group 8: To improve risk management and to better manage climate change, including major natural risks prevention

 Protective forest definition matrixToolTerms associated with protection or protective forests, protective functions and protective effects are used inconsistently throughout the Alpine Space, which originates from country-specific forestry regulations.The proposed “Protective forest definition matrix” combines and structures definitions from existing national forest legislations to support a clear communication among scientists, engineers, stakeholders and with the public regarding protective forests in mountain areas.